rootkovska/rootkovska.github.io/_posts/2015-12-28-Checklist.md

 - [ ] ~~Eradicate Vatican City from Rome~~ ~~Edit 2012, Plan B: send S. Peter sq. to Jerusalem~~ Edit 2013 (my israeli friend didn't like the idea to host the chatolics too), Plan C: build a wall around Vatican City; equip full auto armed drones to patrol the wall and ballistas to trow in food and antibiotics from time to time.
 Wait for middle-east to peace off.
 Then switch back to Plan B.
 	- [ ] Add 2013: Visit Auschwitz-Birkenau and Dachau to derive some good ideas.
 	- [ ] Add 2013: Ask dutch, japanese, koreans and singaporians how to build proper high density housings.
-	- [ ] Add 2013: Buy a steamroller to compress all the catholics inside Vatican City.
+	- [ ] Add 2013: Buy a steamroller to cram all the catholics inside Vatican City.
 - [X] Define 'I'
 - [ ] Define 'We'
 - [X] Hack my family